What is Otoshibuta (Drop Lid)

 - Silicone otoshibuta (Amazon)

-Otoshibuta is made from wood, but if you don’t have it, you can substitute it with with a sheet of aluminum foil.
-Here’s how to make it.
+If you don’t have Otobshibuta, you can make it with a sheet of aluminum foil.

 You will need: